monkphin/Colour-Forge/README.md

 </details>

 ## Admin Panels
-This is only visible to users who have the 'is_admin' boolean on the users table set to true, allowing them to administer the site's users and the site users' recipes.
+Access to the Admin Panel is restricted exclusively to users who have the 'is_admin' boolean field in the usrs table set to true.
+This administrative privilege allows authorised users to manage the site's user base and oversee the recipes submitted by community members.
+Administrators can perform a variety of tasks, including editing or deleting users accounts, moderating recipe content and ensuring the overall integrity and quality of th eplatform.

  <details>
 <summary>Admin Drop Down</summary>